curious-odd-man/RgxGen/README.md

 | <code>(a&#124;b)</code> |  Alternatives  |
 | \\  | Escape character (use \\\\ (double backslash) to generate single \ character) |

-Any other character are treated as simple characters and are generated as is, thought allowed to escape them.
+Any other characters are treated as simple characters and are generated as is, thought allowed to escape them.

 </details>